daveho/CloudCoderWebsite/install/servers.md

 Replace `cloudcoder` and `somepassword` with the username and password you want to use.

-Next, create the database cloudcoder will use.
-Again, the name `cloudcoderdb` is a good choice, but you can use any database name.
+Next, create the database cloudcoder will use.  `cloudcoderdb` is a good choice, but you can use any database name.
 Run the command

 {:lang='bash'}
 	mysql --user=root --pass --execute="create database cloudcoderdb"